 Remember to take your time swapping out products so you don’t spend a fortune!
 Check that EWG app to first see what you own that needs to be tossed.
 Then, discern what you can right off the bat throw away and replace, what is running out soon anyway, and what you might not be ready to swap just yet.
 There is your order of priority right there!

-If you know your hormones could use a tune-up… join my private coaching and meal plan community, Nourishing You for more support!
+If you know your hormones could use a tune-up… apply for coaching with me to get your personalized plan and symptom analysis.

 To read more about safer swaps and avoiding EDCs (endocrine disruptors), check out this article.